ChanithaAbey/AI-Agent-for-Stock-Prediction/README.md

 - **The author of this program will not be responsible or held accounatble for any consequences of use.**

 ## License
-Copyright (c) 2025 Chanitha Disas Abeygunawardena
+MIT License | Copyright (c) 2025 Chanitha Disas Abeygunawardena
-MIT License